-- 4. Foundations A qualified engineer shall certify that the foundation and design of the solar panels racking and support is within accepted professional standards, given local soil and climate conditions. - 5.
-Other standards and codes All solar farms shall be in compliance with all applicable local, state and federal regulatory codes, including the State of Minnesota Uniform Building Code, as amended; and the National Electric Code, as amended. - 6.
-Power and communication lines Power and communication lines running between banks of solar panels and to nearby electric substations or interconnections with buildings shall be buried underground.
+- 5. Other Standards and Codes.
+All solar farms shall be in compliance with all applicable local, state and federal regulatory codes, including the State of Illinois Uniform Building Code, as amended; and the National Electric Code, as amended. - 6.
+Power and Communication Lines.
+Power and communication lines running between banks of solar panels and to nearby electric substations or interconnections with buildings shall be buried underground.
 Exemptions may be granted by Model Community in instances where shallow bedrock, water courses, or other elements of the natural landscape interfere with the ability to bury lines, or distance makes undergrounding infeasible, at the discretion of the zoning administrator. - 7.
-Site Plan Required A detailed site plan for both existing and proposed conditions must be submitted, showing location of all solar arrays, other structures, property lines, rights-of-way, service roads, floodplains, wetlands and other protected natural
+Site Plan Required.
+A detailed site plan for both existing and proposed conditions must be submitted, showing location of all solar arrays, other structures, property lines, rights-of-way, service roads, floodplains, wetlands and other protected natural resources, topography, electric equipment, and all other characteristics requested by Model Community.
+The site plan should also show all zoning districts, and overlay districts. - 8.
+Aviation Protection.
+For solar farms located within 500 feet of an airport or within approach zones of an airport, the applicant must complete and provide the results of the Solar Glare Hazard Analysis Tool (SGHAT) for the Airport Traffic Control Tower cab and final approach paths, consistent with the Interim Policy, FAA Review of Solar Energy Projects on Federally Obligated Airports, or most recent version adopted by the FAA. - 9.
+Agricultural Protection.
+Solar farms must comply with site assessment or soil identification standards that are intended to protect agricultural soils. - 10.
+Decommissioning.
+A decommissioning plan shall be required to ensure that facilities are properly removed after their useful life.